gofynd/fdk-client-golang/documentation/APPLICATION.md

-This is used to get the templates details.
+Use this API to retrieve the details of the following feedback template. order, delivered, application, seller, order, placed, product

 *Success Response:*

-Success
+Success.
+Check the example shown below or refer `CursorGetResponse` for more details.

 Schema: `CursorGetResponse`